-(c) Oxford Shoes, patent leather, plain fronts will be worn by Commissioned Officers in white Mess Dress only and by Warrant Officers and Schoolmasters (all ranks) in Mess Dress.
+(c) Oxford Shoes, patent leather, plain fronts will be worn by Commissioned Officers in white Mess Dress and Mess Undress, and by Warrant Officers and Schoolmasters (all ranks) in Mess Dress and Mess Undress.

 (d) Mounted Officers are permitted to wear black leather Field Boots of Army pattern on occasions when ankle boots and leggings are ordered to be worn.
 They are not to be worn in full dress.